You Could Be Missing Out on Free Student Aid if You Skip This Deadline

 FAFSA stands for the Free Application for Federal Student Aid.

 In simplest terms, the FAFSA is the form you fill out to get your financial information all in one place.
-In turn, that information lets the people with the money know you need financial aid, federal student loans, grants or work-study opportunities.
+In turn, that information lets the people with the money know you need financial aid, including federal student loans, scholarships, grants or work-study opportunities.